 The goal of implicit computational complexity is to give ontogenetic model of computational complexity.
 We follow two lines of research.
-The first is related to the initial ramified recursion theory due to Leivant and Marion.
-The second is related to interpretation methods, quasi-interpretation and sup-interpretation, in order to provide an upper bound on some computational resources, which are necessary for a program execution.
+The first line is more theoretical and is related to the initial ramified recursion theory due to Leivant and Marion and to light linear logic due to Girard.
+The second is more practical and is related to interpretation methods, quasi-interpretation and sup-interpretation, in order to provide an upper bound on some computational resources, which are necessary for a program execution.
 This approach seems to have some practical interests, and we develop a software Crocus that automatically infer complexity upper bounds of functional programs.